 What Can You Do about Climate Change?

 It is certainly tempting to defer climate change solutions to politicians.
 But, while policies and international agreements matter, grassroots efforts are also essential.
-In this post, I’d like to talk to you about one way you can personally slow climate change: curb your meat consumption.
+In this post, I’d like to talk to you about one lifestyle change that is necessary to slow climate change: promote plant-based foods and curb meat consumption.